RandomStuff45/Qfiquiti/README.md

 # Qfiquiti
-This is a project by me, just me, and some help from ChatGPT to make a python based programming language with it's own IDE.
+This is an unfinished programming language made by me.
+It's based off python but with (hopefully) much simpler syntax.
+This is for beginners and some better programmers might find it too easy or simple or just not making sense.
+We don't have any documentation yet, nor do we have an actual language.
+It's also going to have an IDE.